Today we are making a delicious main dish, using only 3 ingredients and your lovely Instant Pot.

 For larger portions, cook your bratwurst in batches, keeping a single layer of meat on the bottom of the pan to ensure it cooks evenly.

 For those of you that don’t want beer brats, you can replace this with various other liquids, in the same quantity.
-You could use water, beef or pork broth, or even apple juice!
 Why not experiment and see how the recipes turn out?
+Here are some options:

 You can add almost anything to your Instant Pot bratwurst, including onions, peppers, potatoes, and ground beef.